 Cash and cash equivalents are defined as cash in bank and in hand as well as bank deposits, money held for processors and cash balances held on trust for the customers entitled to them.
 Cash equivalents are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.
-These are subsequently measured at amortized cost as stated under "Impairment of financial assets" below.
+These are subsequently measured at amortized cost.